 Vanuatu is only a few hours by plane from Auckland.
-There are no extra flights once you get to Port Vila; just a few minutes to your hotel by taxi and then wallow in anticipation till the next days game fishing begins.
+There are no extra flights once you get to the capital Port Vila; just a few minutes to your hotel by taxi and then wallow in anticipation till the next days game fishing begins.

 Port Vila offers superb restaurants, excellent shopping and a variety of sights other than the one off the back of the boat!

 Vanuatu is one of the most diverse destinations in the South Pacific.
 Culturally it is unique: the people are friendly to a fault, the food wonderful and the location stunning.
 There are active volcanoes, ship wrecks, magnificent diving, remarkable water falls, a variety of modern accommodation and restaurants of international standards.

 So it is a great place for non-fishing partners and families.
 While they are shopping, playing or relaxing in the sun, you can spend the days out on the ocean in pursuit of the big one!